Phantom Election Management Software

 Maybe its time to look more closely at Tenex Software Solutions.
 Like virtually all other election technology companies, Tenex is privately held and there is little information on its website about the company's history or owners or software development partners.

 But there is a great deal of information about its products.
-We have already provided an overview of Tenex products, but its full line of “solutions” is even more extensive, and its latest software products have a broad range of advanced features.
+We have already provided an overview of Tenex products, and its latest software products have a broad range of advanced features.

 For example, this is a description of Tenex’s next generation of voter management tools.
-The program seems to have access to more voter data than is on voter registration forms.
+The program is clearly able to track much more data about voters, than is required to register to vote.

 Tenex's Voter Central tool . . . "integrates with other agencies and information sources" . . . and "sources span API and file-based interfaces with the Department of Corrections, Vital Statistics, ERIC, DMV, USPS, and NCOA processors to verify voter changes..."

 This means that Tenex voter registration software now has the ability to integrate all sorts of information about every Idaho voter, just as House Bill 339 mandates.
-What a coincidence!!!
+And this implies that it is possible that whoever developed Tenex's Voter Roll Management software is also involved in implementing Digital Identification nation-wide.

 Other Election Technology Vendors